tprrt/curriculum/quick-eng.rst

 Personal achievements
 ---------------------

-- On my free time, I hack open-source hardware and software projects like OpenEmbedded/Yocto, Beaglebone or Arduino...
+- I am a Linux technologist and free software enthusiast
 - Volunteer contributor to open source projects
 - Master Degree with honnor
 - Winner of the UML contest in CS and the Ankama contest in the « 2009 IT night ».